bikeshaving/crank/docs/WIP.md

 ```

 ### Copy
 It‘s often fine to rerender Crank components, because elements are diffed, persistent between renders, and unnecessary mutations are avoided.
-However, sometimes you might want to prevent a child from updating when the parent rerenders, perhaps because a certain prop hasn’t changed, or perhaps because you want to batch updates from the parent.
+However, sometimes you might want to prevent a child from updating when the parent rerenders, perhaps because a certain prop hasn’t changed, because you want to batch updates from the parent, or because you want to improve performance.
 To do this, you can use the `Copy` tag to indicate to Crank that you don’t want to update a previously rendered element or any of its children.
-Copy elements can be used to prevent the updating of children when props haven’t changed.

 ```jsx
 function equals(oldProps, newProps) {